What to know how to be more productive as an entrepreneur? Don't force productivity!

 #10 Say No

-Understand the trade off of saying yes vs no. Set your boundaries with a graceful "no" and you will gain respect by demonstrating time is valuable to you.
-It takes strength of conviction to say no and if we don’t have that we can’t get the things we say we want in life.
+Understand the tradeoff of saying yes vs no. Set your boundaries with a graceful “no” and you will gain respect by demonstrating time is valuable to you.
+It takes the strength of conviction to say no and if we don’t have that we can’t get the things we say we want in life.
 Other people end up making choices for us unless we take action and choose.
 Say no to the non-essentials.

 Limit your availability

 Technology can make setting boundaries more difficult.
 People expect us to be available more and more, blurring the line between work time and personal time.
 Understand your limits.
 Once you understand what's essential to you, it becomes clear what you need be saying yes and not to.

 If you have limits, you will become limitless

 Set your rules in advance eliminating the need for a direct “no”

 Know the difference between your problems and the problems of others.
 You can have empathy, but when you choose to take on the problems of others, you are not choosing what’s essential to you.